 Chest-Led Harness: This item is excellent for training your dog, as it alleviates the pressure when your dog starts yanking on his leash – by distributing the pressure in a more even fashion around his body, it takes the strain off of his neck that can occur with traditional collars.

 When your dog pulls, the chest-led harness has a ring attached to leash, which will turn his body around rather than allow him to go forward.
 Many experts recommend this type of harness, as it will protect the safety of both you and your beloved dog.

 Standing Still: Problem: your dog is ‘successful’ in the battle of the leash pulling contest, because by pulling you where he wants to go, you’re unintentionally reinforcing his behavior.
-Solution: The next time your dog pulls, stop immediately and stand totally still until the leash relaxes (either by turning around to give you focus or by your dog taking a step back).
-Once the leash is completely slack, continue on your walk, repeating as often as needed.
+Solution: The next time your dog pulls, stop moving forward immediately and stand totally still until the leash relaxes (either by turning around to give you focus or by your dog taking a step back).
+Once the leash is completely slack, reward him with a treat and continue on your walk, repeating as often as needed.

 Reversing Direction: For those looking to expedite the process, try the ‘reverse direction’ method: when your pup pulls, turn away and walk off in the opposite direction, giving him a “let’s go” signal – without jerking on his leash.
 Use an excited, upbeat vocal inflection to get his attention and encourage him to follow without yanking or coercion.